 Bioproduction is a process that exploits living systems & biological molecules (such as microorganism and cell culture) for scalable production of bio-materials for use in pharmaceutical/medicine, food & beverage and agriculture industries.

-Our technology offers the characterization of genetic material as a Quality Control requirement for biomaterial production, based on 6 parameters :
+Genomic Vision technology offers the characterization of genetic material as a Quality Control requirement for biomaterial production, based on 6 parameters i.e.

 Cell and gene therapy

-The field of healthcare where delivery of genetic materials via vector/carrier system (developed for genetic alteration or cellular modification) into the patients for amelioration of disease.
-This is defined as Cell & Gene therapy.
+The field of healthcare where delivery of genetic materials via vector/carrier system (developed for genetic alteration or cellular modification) into the patients for amelioration of disease, is defined as Cell & Gene therapy.

 With Molecular Combing technology, the positive identification, genetic integrity, on/off target insertion, stability characterization of the therapeutic product can serve as a Quality Control requirement for heathier and safer treatment.